eed3si9n/eed3si9n.com/original/scala-language-server-using-sbt.md

 ### summary and future works

-sbt server can potentially support Language Server Protocol, a common protocol that are already supported by numbers of editors including VS Code and Eclipse Che.
+sbt server can potentially support Language Server Protocol, a common protocol that are already supported by a number of editors including VS Code and Eclipse Che.
 This post demonstrated that we can call sbt's `compile` task and display compiler errors.

 Next step might be to migrate the current encoding of sbt server to JSON-RPC.
 Once my basic setup goes into sbt (currently a pull request https://github.com/sbt/sbt/pull/3524), it would be good to open discussion with various others who have already worked in this area and/or shown interest.
 Also for weekend hackers, this might be a fun way to contribute to the Scala tooling ecosystem.